ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 | "The lesion currently measures 1.3 cm and previously measured 1.2 cm."
 | "A left adrenal nodule measures 1.2 cm as compared to 1.0 cm previously."

-Clarity uses a set of seven regexes in its attempts to find such sentences.
+ClarityNLP uses a set of seven regexes in its attempts to find such sentences.
 The first regex is used to match the first measurement of the pair, and the others are used to match the second measurement.